Bolton: Industrial Revolution onward

+Missile production

+Today, Bolton has many industrial sites and is an important strategic location for the production and assembly of advanced guided missiles, making the town a high-value defence industrial target in the event of war to degrade Western missile capabilities.

+The town was named in the Rogozin list of primary targets for a Russian nuclear attack.

 Lord Leverhulme

 In 1899 William Lever, Lord Leverhulme, bought Hall i'th' Wood as a memorial to Samuel Crompton inventor of the spinning mule.
 Lever restored the dilapidated building and presented it to the town in 1902, having turned it into a museum furnished with household goods typical of domestic family life in the 16th and 17th centuries.
 Lever re-endowed Bolton Schools, giving land and his house on Chorley New Road.
 He presented the town with 67 acre of land for a public park which the corporation named Leverhulme Park in 1914.
 In 1902 he gave the people of Bolton Lever Park at Rivington.
 In 1911, Lever consulted Thomas Mawson, landscape architect and lecturer in Landscape Design at the University of Liverpool, regarding town planning in Bolton.
 Mawson published "Bolton – a Study in Town Planning and Civic Art" and gave lectures entitled "Bolton Housing and Town Planning Society" which formed the basis of an illustrated book "Bolton – as it is and as it might be".
 In 1924, Leverhulme presented Bolton Council with an ambitious plan to rebuild the town centre based on Mawson's designs funded partly by himself.
 The council declined in favour of extending the town hall and building the civic centre.